PharmD Admission Process: Application Materials

 - For Reapplicants: Information for Reapplicants

-- PharmCAS Application.
 Candidates apply online via PharmCAS in the fall semester prior to the year in which they are seeking admission.
-All college transcripts, letters of recommendation and PCAT scores are sent to PharmCAS.
+The deadline is January 4, 2016.
+All college transcripts, letters of recommendation and PCAT scores should be sent to PharmCAS.
 Applicants who are re-applying need to resubmit ALL application materials.
-Application materials do not carry over from one year to the next, however some of your previous year's data will be saved.
-Be sure to select the reapplicaton login when you begin your PharmCAS application.
-We encourage Fall 2014 applicants to complete the PharmCAS application at least three weeks prior to the November, 1 deadline to allow for application reviews around the November, 1 deadline).
+Application materials cannot be used from one year to the next; however, some of your previous year's data will be saved.
+Be sure to select the reapplication login when you begin your PharmCAS application.
+We encourage Fall 2016 applicants to complete the PharmCAS application as soon as possible because we use a rolling admissions process.
+Interviews will begin in October.

-- UW-Madison Supplemental Application & Application Fee.
-A UW-Madison supplemental application is required for all applicants.
-The supplemental application and supplemental application fee of $56.00 must be submitted by November 1, 2013 (the PharmCAS application deadline is also November 1, 2014).
-We encourage Fall 2014 applicants to complete the PharmCAS application at least three weeks prior to the November, 1 deadline to allow for application reviews around the November, 1 deadline). (see the NOTE above).
+A UW-Madison supplemental application, along with a $56 application fee, is required for all applicants.
+The deadline is also January 4, 2016).
 The application fee can be submitted via credit card at the time of submission.
 If paying by check is preferred, the non-refundable supplemental application fee must be sent directly to the UW-Madison School of Pharmacy in the form of check or money order made payable to the University of Wisconsin – Madison.
 Paying by credit card is preferred.
 The supplemental application is entirely online and must be submitted online.
-The Fall 2014 supplemental application will be available in July, 2013.
+The Fall 2016 supplemental application will be made available in mid-July and can be completed at the same time as the PharmCAS Application.
+We encourage Fall 2016 applicants to complete the Supplemental application as soon as possible because we use a rolling admissions process.
+Interviews will begin in October.

-- PCAT Exam.
 The Pharmacy College Admission Test (PCAT) is required.
 Scores must be sent to PharmCAS (code number 104).
 We will not accept scores sent directly to the University of Wisconsin.
-The PCAT must be taken prior to the application deadline (November 1, 2013).
-Scores from the January 2014 PCAT will NOT be accepted for Fall 2014 admission.
-The November 1, 2013 exam will be the latest exam considered for Fall 2014 admission.
-Pre-registration for the exam is required; please see dates listed on the PCAT web site.
-PCAT scores must be from 2011 or more recent.
-Scores from 2010 will not be accepted.
+The PCAT must be taken prior to the application deadline.
+Your PCAT exam must be taken no later than January of 2016 for Fall 2016 admission.
+Pre-registration for the exam is required; please see dates listed on the PCAT website.
+PCAT scores must be from 2013 or more recent.
+Scores from 2012 and before will not be accepted.

-- 3 Letters of Recommendation.
 Three PharmCAS letters of recommendation are required.
 Electronic submission is strongly preferred.
 You will need to designate your evaluators as part of your PharmCAS application.
 All applicants must use PharmCAS recommendation forms.
-PharmCAS recommendation forms for Fall 2014 admission will not be available until June, 2013.
+PharmCAS recommendation forms for Fall 2016 admission will not be available until the PharmCAS application is available.
 Letter of recommendation requirements:

 - One of the three letters must be from a college-level math or science instructor (professor, lecturer, teaching assistant)

-- One of the three letters must be from a non-academic setting (work/volunteer supervisor)
+- One of the three letters must be from a non-classroom setting (work/volunteer supervisor)

 - The third letter can be from anyone EXCEPT: